tablelandnetwork/jeti/README.md

 The `@tableland/sdk` library includes functions for connecting to remote clients, creating and mutating tables, querying existing tables, and listing all user tables.

-The `prepare` function can be used to connect to prepare a statement.
+The `prepare` function can be used to prepare a statement, while simultaniously uploading files to your remote pinning services.

 With `resolve`, the user fetches data from IPFS into the result set.